wazuh/wazuh-documentation/source/installation.rst

 Configure Wazuh App
 -------------------

 Access Kibana interface via browser (http://YOUR_ELASTIC_SERVER_IP:5601).
-On the left menu, click on Wazuh icon (refresh browser if you can't find it).
+On the left menu, click on Wazuh icon.

+Note: If you don't find the Wazuh app icon, please refresh your browser and double check that Kibana has restarted successfully by stopping it manually.

 Once in Wazuh interface, you will be asked to fill API configuration, "Wazuh API: Managers list", click on "Add new manager".

-- API URL: Your API IP adress, usually Wazuh manager IP Address.
+- API URL: Your API IP adress, usually Wazuh server IP Address.
 - API USER: Default: "foo"
 - API PASSWORD: Default: "bar"
 - API PORT: Default "55000"